The Humanity in Action Fellowship

 This three-month fellowship provides a unique opportunity for Senior Fellows to gain professional experience working in the European Parliament in Brussels.

-The Diplomacy and Diversity Fellowship is a new graduate-level program in Washington, DC and Paris about the intersection of foreign affairs and diversity.
+The Diplomacy and Diversity Fellowship is a graduate-level program in Washington, Berlin and Warsaw about the intersection of foreign affairs and diversity.

 Seminars, Study Trips & Workshops

 Further Learning Opportunities